LudicMindStudio/RoadAheadTeamVault/Pregarduation/Pregraduation Dialogie-Events.md

 #### Lakshmi wakes up in Greg's chalet
 *Map [[Greg Chalet]]*
 - Wakes up at her desk, was writing in her journal because got too excited for the exam and stayed late.
 May be a very brief cameo about her parents. (picture of parents on desk or her lamenting in her journal)
-- Talks with Grandpa Dan who cooks for her breakfsat, tells her shes late
+- Talks with Grandpa Dan who cooks for her breakfast, tells her she's late
 - I need THIS moment with fog.
 AGGHH.
 Lakshmi is excited to go on her adventure and do her exam.
 Takes a moment to look at the scenery.
 Grandpa Dan tender moment until he gets grumpy and tells her to hurry up.
 ![[Pasted image 20251015202001.png]]
 #### Lakshmi goes to the Guild Hall in Dolphin Bay